ash-project/ash/documentation/introduction/getting_started_phx.md

 +    ]
 ```

-We can proceed to add a route in the Phoneix router to forward request
+We can proceed to add a route in the Phoenix router to forward requests
 to our Ash API.
 To do so we use `AshJsonApi.forward/3` as shown in
 `lib/my_app_web/router.ex`